How to resize pictures in Photoshop

 - Start up Photoshop and go to File > Open to select your picture (which we call an "image").
 Or, if your computer is set up to open pictures in Photoshop, just double-click the image and let Windows open Photoshop.

 - Now that you've got your original image open in Photoshop, don't resize it — always leave the unedited original intact.
-What you want to do it create a Photoshop document from the image, resize (and/or retouch, enhance or otherwise alter) the Photoshop document, and then generate the image in a Web format.
+What you want to do is create a Photoshop document from the image (which will end in .psd), resize (and/or retouch, enhance or otherwise alter) the Photoshop document, and then generate the image in a Web format.

 Since the original image is likely the only thing you've got open in Photoshop at this point, it's already selected.
 Just: